TRaSH-Guides/Guides/CONTRIBUTING.md

 ## YAML file naming

-- YAML file names are always written in lowercase: spaces are replaced by dashes, the `+` sign is replaced by `plus`, and no spaces or special characters exist except for a dash. :bangbang:
+- YAML file names are always written in lowercase.
+Spaces must be replaced by dashes, `plus` should be used instead of the `+` symbol, and no spaces or special characters should be used except for dashes. :bangbang:

 > [!CAUTION]
 >